rubiojr/charmedring/README.md

 A smart TCP proxy to replicate and backup [Charm FS](https://charm.sh) files.

+## Overview

+Charmed Ring is an HTTP/SSH proxy that acts as a Charm server and replicates files uploaded with `charm fs` to a number (two or more) of backend Charm servers.

+The proxy uses [consistent hashing](https://github.com/buraksezer/consistent) to replicate data among a number of configured servers.

+The goal of the project is to provide automatic backups and/or high availability of your CharmFS data, so the proxy has three different operational modes: replication, backup or a mixed replication+backup mode.

 ## Status

 Charmed Ring is currently a working prototype.
 Using the proxy to replicate important data is highly discouraged at the moment.
 Most of the work to measure performance, reliability and correctness still needs to happen.